 Photo credit Arian Zwegers, Flickr

 The Togean Islands consists of 56 little islands and are located off the central coast of Sulawesi.
 It is maybe not the easiest place to get to, but if you are looking for an uncrowded place, crystal clear sea and being off the grid for a few days then this is the place to go.
 It provides nice diving opportunities and some good places to stay.
-Stuart McDonald and his family loved it so much that they made it the focus of their second Ebook.
-Read about their experience on https://www.travelfish.org/sight_profile/indonesia/sulawesi/central_sulawesi/togean_islands/3154.
+Stuart McDonald and his family loved their experience so much that they made it the focus of their second Ebook.

 Photo credit Arian Zwegers, Flickr

 Looking for some amazing local travel experiences in Indonesia?
 Check out these off the beaten track things to do and places to sleep.